teamniteo/handbook/2_Operations/security.md

 ## VPN

-We always use tunneling to access our internal servers from unknown networks to protect ourselves from traffic sniffing.
-All newer smartphones have some level of support for a VPN.
+Unless we are on our home network, we always use Virtual-Private-Network tunneling to  protect ourselves from traffic sniffing.
+Our VPN provider NordVPN is supported on all major desktop and mobile devices.

 ## Device Data Encryption